 Even though the service hasn’t been receiving much advertising attention, if you already have phone service and DSL over the same line, then there’s a good chance that Naked DSL is available in your service area as well, as these two systems are often interconnected.
 This option is especially cost-effective if your household is relatively small and each family member has his or her own mobile device.

-In more remote areas of the country where other types of connections (like phone lines) aren’t readily available, satellite Internet is a phenomenal, and increasingly popular, solution for getting online.
+In more remote areas of the country where other types of connections (like phone lines) aren’t readily available, satellite Internet is a phenomenal, and increasingly popular, solution for getting internet without a phone connection.
 That’s because satellite Internet service providers beam their data signals into your home all the way from satellites hovering above the Earth out in space.
 And this means they don’t need to run any hard wires to bring you the web.

 Though this technology is extremely versatile in its ability to reach users in isolated locations, you’ll likely need to invest a little extra (in buying or renting the satellite dish) if you want to access the Internet via satellite.
 Plus, it’s important to keep in mind that things such as interference from bad weather, for example, can significantly affect download and upload speeds.
 However, private tech firms have already begun designing satellites that operate in lower orbits and could be used to deliver stronger, more reliable satellite Internet signals.
 So, don’t be surprised if this cost-effective type of Internet service earns more business once the next generation of satellites are in orbit.

-However, while speeds are so good that you can rapidly download music and movies, the downside of Fiber Optic Internet service being the latest in communications technology is that it’s not yet widely accessible in all areas.
-But as more and more folks get used to these blazing fast internet speeds, they’ll demand it, and Fiber Optic Internet will eventually become available nearly everywhere.
-In fact, big cable and Internet providers are already hard at work digging up old copper wires and replacing them with fiber-optic cables, so there’s a good chance your family will receive Internet access without a phone cord sooner than later.
+However, while speeds are so good that you can rapidly download music and movies, the downside of Fiber Optic Internet service being the latest in internet technology is that it’s not yet widely accessible in all areas.
+But as more and more people find out about these blazing fast internet speeds, they’ll demand it, and Fiber Optic Internet will eventually become available nearly everywhere.
+In fact, big cable and Internet providers are already hard at work digging up old copper wires and replacing them with fiber-optic cables, so there’s a good chance your family will receive Internet access without a phone through Fiber Internet sooner than later.

 Far too often, when people say the word “cable,” they’re simply referring to their TV service.
 But cable companies offer so much more than just cable TV.
 They can also deliver digital phone service and high-speed internet service directly to your home.
 In fact, Cable Internet providers actually utilize the very same coaxial cable that connects to your television sets to bring you Internet, which means that you can likely get connected in no time at all, and you won’t ever need a home phone line to do so.